 - If you or your female sexual partner becomes pregnant while taking VICTRELIS plus peg/riba combination therapy or within 6 months after you stop taking these medicines, tell your health care provider right away.
 You or your health care provider should contact the Ribavirin Pregnancy Registry by calling 1-800-593-2214.
 The Ribavirin Pregnancy Registry collects information about what happens to mothers and their babies if the mother takes ribavirin while she is pregnant.

-Before and while you take VICTRELIS, tell your health care provider if you have blood problems like low red blood cell count (anemia), a certain type of low white blood cell count (neutropenia) or combination of low platelet, red, and white blood cell counts (pancytopenia), have liver problems other than hepatitis C, had a liver or other organ transplant, plan to have surgery, have any other medical condition, or are breastfeeding.
+Before and while you take VICTRELIS, tell your health care provider if you have blood problems like low red blood cell count (anemia), a certain type of low white blood cell count (neutropenia) or combination of low platelet, red, and white blood cell counts (pancytopenia), have liver failure, have liver problems other than hepatitis C infection, have had a liver or other organ transplant, plan to have surgery, have any other medical condition, or are breastfeeding.
 It is not known if VICTRELIS passes into breast milk.
 You and your health care provider should decide if you will take VICTRELIS or breastfeed.
 You should not do both.

 VICTRELIS may cause serious side effects, including serious allergic reactions and blood problems.

 - Serious allergic reactions may become severe, requiring treatment in a hospital.
 If you experience itching, hives, swelling of the face, eyes, lips, tongue, or throat or have trouble breathing or swallowing, you should tell your health care provider immediately.

 - VICTRELIS can affect your bone marrow and cause low red blood cell, low white blood cell, and low platelet counts.
 In some people, these blood cell counts may fall to dangerously low levels.
 If your blood cell counts become very low, you can get anemia, infections, or bleed easily.